aziflaj/aziflaj.github.io/_posts/2015-06-28-gradle-build-automation.md

 layout: post
 title: Using Gradle for Build Automation
 comments:   true
-summary: "In a previous blogpost I wrote about using Makefiles for build automation.
-Makefiles might be good enough for C and C++ projects, but no Java developer is using them.
-Instead, there are better build tools for Java that are far better than make, such as Ant, Maven and Gradle.
-In this blogpost, I'm going to show you the basics of Gradle usage."
+summary: Makefiles might be good enough for C/C++ projects, but no Java developer is using them.
+In this blogpost, I'm going to show you the basics of Gradle usage.
-tags: [java, gradle, build, tool, automation]
+category:
+    - java
+    - gradle
+    - build tools
+    - automation
 ---

 In a previous blogpost I wrote about [using Makefiles for build automation](http://aziflaj.github.io/using-makefiles-for-build-automation/).
 Makefiles might be good enough for C and C++ projects, but no Java developer is using them ([there are reasons](http://stackoverflow.com/questions/2209827/why-is-no-one-using-make-for-java)).
 Instead, there are better build tools for Java that are far better than `make`, such as Ant, Maven and Gradle.
 In this blogpost, I'm going to show you the basics of Gradle usage.